Azure-Samples/active-directory-dotnet-native-desktop/README.md

 PS C:\windows\system32> $store.Close()
 ```

+**NOTE:** If you receive an "Access is denied" error on the `$store.Open("ReadWrite")` cmdlet, you may need to run your PowerShell session under "Run as Administrator".

 You can verify the certificate is in the Trusted Root store by running this command:

 `PS C:\windows\system32> dir Cert:\LocalMachine\Root`